-Early 2003 and 2004 versions of the basic Ducati 749 lack power – it’s nowhere near, say a Suzuki GSX-R600, on a long open circuit.
-The Ducati 749S had the 116bhp Testastretta motor from 2005, but you're still gonna get your butt kicked by a Suzuki GSX-R750.
-For all its exotic chassis detailing, the Ducati 749R still lacks some serious high rpm punch when matched against sporty 600cc motorcycles with four cylinders, or even beautifully grunty Triumph Daytona 675 triple.
+Early 2003 and 2004 versions of the base 749 lack power – it’s nowhere near as fast as a Suzuki GSX-R600 on a long open circuit.
+The Ducati 'S' version had the 116bhp Testastretta motor from 2005, but you're still gonna get whipped by a well ridden Suzuki GSX-R750.
+For all its exotic chassis detailing, the Ducati 749R lacks some high rpm punch when matched against sporty four cylinder 600s, or even the beautifully grunty Triumph Daytona 675 triple.

 The 2004 onwards Ducati 749S model, with its beefier motor, improved aerodynamics and electrical system is the best buy of the range.
 Find a Ducati 749 for sale.

 Insurance group: 15 of 17 – compare motorcycle insurance quotes now.

 749R apart, the range is somewhat basic.
 There's an immobilser as standard, plus the usual oil/temp warning lights and that's about it.
 Of course, there is a vast array of factory Ducati extras available for this motorcycle so try and buy one with a few already fitted.